 The Albrecht Durer watercolor pencils lay down onto the paper with such ease and smoothness that even fully dry they immediately present incredibly rich, saturated colors, and those colors will really hold up, being remarkably fade-resistant over time or with exposure to sun.
 Wet or dry, these paint pencils are incredibly controllable, and the colors can be as washy and soft as you want or so intense that they are almost overwhelming.
 Equally good for expressive work and precise fine detail, the Durer watercolor pencils are also a superbly made product, with amazing material quality, long lasting and beautifully premium in every way.

 In all respects, the Faber Castell Albrecht Dürer watercolor pencils are one of the very best watercolor pencils on the market today, and in my opinion only give way to the stunning Caran D’Ache Museum pencils above (and by but a small margin).
 But to me the most impressive and notable thing about the Durers is how they feel, and how I feel, when I’m using them.
-An easy recommendation, then, for the best watercolor pencils for fine artists in 2021.
+An easy recommendation, then, for the best watercolor pencils for fine artists on the market today.

-Many artists actually prefer the Derkwent Watercolour art pencils over the wonderful Durer sets described above, and they are unquestionably in the same league – both absolutely top-tier water soluble pencils for artists on any level.
+Many artists actually prefer the Derwent Watercolour art pencils over the wonderful Durer sets described above, and they are unquestionably in the same league – both absolutely top-tier water-soluble pencils for artists on any level.

-It might be said that while the Faber Castell Albrecht Durer watercolor pencils give more controlled, consistent and predictable overall results, the Derkwent offer, if possible, even more bold and beautiful colors.
+It might be said that while the Faber Castell Albrecht Durer watercolor pencils give more controlled, consistent and predictable overall results, the Derwent offer, if possible, even more bold and beautiful colors.

-Indeed, if the brightness, saturation and impact of color and color combinations is of the utmost importance look no further – for color-intensive work the Derkwent watercolour art pencils are the best on the market, and as such are often the first choice of working commercial artists and illustrators.
+Indeed, if the brightness, saturation and impact of color and color combinations is of the utmost importance look no further – for color-intensive work the Derwent watercolor art pencils are the best on the market, and as such are often the first choice of working commercial artists and illustrators.

-My choice then for the best watercolor pencils for commercial artists, the Derkwent Watercoulor pencils are an impressive force as an expressive tool, and an absolute joy to work with, allowing your creative forces to truly shine.
+My choice then for the best watercolor pencils for commercial artists, the Derwent Watercolor pencils are an impressive force as an expressive tool, and an absolute joy to work with, allowing your creative forces to truly shine.